 Best of all, building a great website is an affordable tool within the reach of just about any business budget.
 But to transform a standard website into a lead-generation machine takes a touch of inbound marketing.

 Integrating a set of inbound marketing practices is the best-proven way to increase web traffic to your website and to convert those visitors into leads promising to be buyers and repeat customers.

 That's because inbound marketing focuses on producing enticing, relevant, and regular content that is easily found by shoppers actively searching out information about businesses like yours.

 Recent research found that an incredible 81% of shoppers conduct online research before making a purchase and 60% of those shoppers began that buyer's journey with a search engine query.

-It is therefore vital for businesses, whether they operate a brick-and-mortar store selling products or an online-only service, to have a strong web presence.
+It is therefore vital for businesses to have a strong web presence, whether they operate a brick-and-mortar store selling products or an online-only service.
 An inbound marketing strategy is an excellent method for achieving that.